Outdoor Moab adventures include mountain biking, rock climbing, hiking, river rafting, and off-roading in Jeeps and ATVs.

 Begin the drive in the late afternoon so you can enjoy the spectacular color on the red sandstone cliffs on the return to Moab as the sun sets.
 The scenic byway is approximately two hours for the 34 -mile round-trip drive to Jug Handle Arch and back to Moab.

 Potash Road begins about 4 miles north of Moab, where it turns off of Highway 191.
 The road first enters the deep gorge of the Colorado River.
 A few miles farther look for rock climbers on the cliffs which locals refer to as Wall Street.

 Just beyond this, you can admire the petroglyphs that are signed with pull-offs.
-Further down the road is the “Dinosaur Tracks” turnout, where you can see a series of three-toed dinosaur tracks.
-READ to find more dinosaur tracks in the area.
+Further down the road is the “Dinosaur Tracks” turnout, where you can see a series of three-toed dinosaur tracks in Moab.

 The final attraction on the road is Jug Handle Arch.
 Beyond this, the canyon widens and the sheer cliffs below Dead Horse Point State Park are visible in the distance.

 Stargaze in Moab

 As cities around the world grow bigger and brighter, the night sky becomes dimmed by light pollution.
 Stargazing has become a tourist attraction at many Dark Sky locations around the world.

 Moab, Arches, Canyonlands and Dead Horse Point are all internationally recognized as the best places for viewing stars and photographing the Milky Way due to their remote locations, altitude, and clear skies.

 The slogan “Half the Park is After Dark” encourages visiting these National Parks in Utah at night and simply LOOK UP!

 Check out our Guide to Moab photography for sunrise and sunset photo spots!